n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/MongoDB/README.md

 ---
-permalink: /nodes/n8n-nodes-base.mongoDb
 description: Learn how to use the MongoDB node in n8n
 ---

 # MongoDB

 [MongoDB](https://www.mongodb.com/) is a cross-platform document-oriented database program developed by MongoDB Inc. It is classified as a NoSQL database program.
 MongoDB uses JSON-like documents with optional schemas.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/MongoDB/README.md).